zagirovaa/zagirovaa.github.io/README.md

 # Central repository for testing all the other projects online.

-In order to access a specific project enter project name after repository name.
+To access mytasks project enter zagirovaa.github.io/mytasks
-Example: to access mytask project enter zagirovaa.github.io/mytasks
+All the other projects should be accessable in the same way.

 Current available projects:
 - mytasks